dishabeeraladinni/DH110-Spring23/Assignment03.md

 #### Where would the users do that activity?

+Users would do this activty on mobile devices as these devices have become the powerhouse to accessing all kinds of information on the tip of our hands.
+Since it is an app, users can play these games from almost anywhere as long as there is internet connectivity.
+This includes being at home, work, school, vacation, etc. It is like sending a text, however in game format.

 #### What would the users usually do in order to complete that activity?
-The users would follow these steps:
+* The users would follow these steps:
 1. Ensure that they have an iPhone or iPad with iMessage installed.

 2. Download and install the GamePigeon app from the App Store.